kunal592/BlogNity_nextjs/setup.md

 ```bash
 npx prisma generate
 ```
-> **Important:** You must re-run this command every time you make changes to the `schema.prisma` file to update the client with your new models.
+> **Important:** You must re-run this command every time you make changes to the `schema.prisma` file to update the client.

 ### 6. Run the Development Server